How To Have The College Experience If You Missed Out On It

 - If you need to meet people from scratch you also try going to meet ups that are centered around going out drinking and dancing, as opposed to being based around hobbies.

-- At house parties you can meet people who are into partying, and ones who want to be more low key then go home early.
+- At house parties you can meet people who are into partying, and ones who want to be more low key and go home early.
 It's usually pretty easy to tell the two apart based on how hard they're hitting the booze.
-It's fun when you get invited to other people's parties, but you can also throw your own.
+It's great when you get invited to other people's parties, but you can also throw your own.

 - Certain jobs are known for having staff who like to go out a lot, the main example being people who work in restaurants and bars.
 It may not be practical for you to get a part-time job as a busboy or hostess just to up your chances of meeting friends to party with, but if you were looking for work anyway, this may tip you toward that industry over another one.